Are you a DIY enthusiast or professional looking for the best reciprocating saw for light trimming or heavy-duty cutting?

 Hitachi CR18DGLP4 comes with a lot of power and convenience features.
 It seems to have great prices and quality together.

 The Hitachi CR18DGLP4 is a beast when it comes to doing most cutting jobs.
 The saw delivers variable speed ranging from 0 to 3300 SPM to cut a wide range of materials.
 You can easily slice down all kinds of woods.
-It is powerful enough for cutting out medium size tree limbs and heavy pruning.
+It is powerful enough for cutting out medium-size tree limbs and heavy pruning.

 Another useful feature of this unit is the ease of blade loading and the trigger safety that make it a good choice for homeowners as well as professionals.
-The adjustable front shoe is a nice feature for depth of cut control.
+The adjustable front shoe is a nice feature for the depth of cut control.
 Not only that, but it also enhances the life of the blade.

 The soft-grip handle definitely is pleasing if you need to work for a long time.
 It’ll offer you to work with comfort, less fatigue, and safety.
 To work in dark conditions, LED light is a convenient feature that this unit offers.